dancer1325/kustomize/site/README.md

 make container-serve
 ```

-If you see errors, it probably means that the hugo container did not have enough computing resources available.
+* TODO: If you see errors, it probably means that the hugo container did not have enough computing resources available.
 To solve it, increase the amount of allowed CPU and memory usage for Docker on your machine ([MacOS](https://docs.docker.com/desktop/settings/mac/) and [Windows](https://docs.docker.com/desktop/settings/windows/)).

 Open up your browser to <http://localhost:1313> to view the website.
 As you make changes to the source files, Hugo updates the website and forces a browser refresh.

 If you need to update the `HUGO_VERSION`, edit it in the [`netlify.toml`](netlify.toml#L7) file and then run `make tools` to update the pinned version of Hugo in [hack/go.mod](/hack/go.mod#L9).

-## Running the website locally using Hugo
+### -- via -- Hugo

 Make sure to install the Hugo extended version specified by the `HUGO_VERSION` environment variable in the [`netlify.toml`](netlify.toml#L7) file.